 - Champagne® mangos turn a deep golden yellow when fully ripe, though not all varieties change color.

 - Some varieties remain green when ripe, so do a gentle squeeze test to determine ripeness.
-Just don’t squeeze too hard or you’ll damage the fruit.
+Don’t squeeze too hard, though, or you’ll damage the fruit.

 - Mangos are usually very sweet and fully ripe when their skin starts to show signs of shriveling.